alialhasnawi/processing-twitch/README.md

 # Installation
 To install:
-1. Unzip the **processing_twitch.zip** into the Documents/processing/libraries folder.
+1. Unzip the **processing_twitch.zip** (available in the [releases tab](https://github.com/alialhasnawi/processing-twitch/releases/)) into the Documents/processing/libraries folder.
-2. Restart processing.
+2. Restart Processing.
 3. Add the library using the menubar: **Sketch > Import Library > processing_twitch** .

 # Interface